PSY3030 : Foundations in Forensic Psychology

 |Semester 1 Credit Value:||20|

-To provide students with an insight into the general area of forensic psychology and to develop critical understanding of: (i) how psychological research has been applied to understanding the causes of criminal behaviour, including the assessment and treatment of offenders, and: (ii) the way such research can be used in an applied setting to help with the identification of offenders through investigative psychology.
+To provide students with an insight into the general area of forensic psychology and to develop critical understanding of: (i) how psychological research has been applied to understanding the causes of criminal behaviour, including the assessment and treatment of offenders, and: (ii) the way such research can be used in an applied setting through investigative psychology.

 Outline Of Syllabus

 Introduction to forensic psychology